Tutoriel de Couture : Le Cache-pot ABRICOT

 - 1/2 m of non-woven interfacing

-- The free pattern to download just HERE
+- The free pattern to download right HERE

 Cut all the necessary fabric pieces according to the dimensions indicated in the pattern.
 Make sure to follow the grainline for each piece to avoid any distortion of the fabric once the project is finished.